mp-se/stirplate/README.md

 ## Versions

+* 0.4.0 Added wifi manager/web server to enable config changes via webbrowser/wifi setup.
+* 0.3.0 Some minor refactoring + OTA update from local web server.
 * 0.2.0 First version that is published on github
-* 0.3.0 Some minor refactoring + OTA update from local web server.

 ## Future changes

+* Add new schema and pcb layout
-* Add support for tempsensor to measure the temperature
+* Add support for tempsensor to measure the temperature (DS18B20)
-* Add WIFIManager and configuration options
-* Add MDNSresponder to find the device by name
-* Add WebServer and REST API to get values from the device (and perhaps control the device)
+* Add REST API to get values from the device
 * Add support for Blynk Cloud (or at least test/document this part)

 ## How it works